ryokun6/three-playground/README.md

 - Performance-focused keyboard shortcuts
 - Touch & gesture support for mobile devices
 - Customizable UI to tweak all parameters
+- Spotify Connect for timesync and playback
-- Lyrics display with language conversion support
+- Lyrics display with Chinese variants & Korean romanization
-- Real-time particle count and FPS monitoring
-- Multiple color themes and particle behaviors

 ## Setup